-Suspension for more than ten days may have impact on a student's financial aid g.
-Expulsion: Action by the Board of Trustees to terminate student status in the means of correction fail to bring about proper conduct or when the presence of the student causes a continuing danger to the physical safety of the students or others.
+g.
+Expulsion: Action by the Board of Trustees to terminate student status in the District indefinitely.
+The Board may expel a student for good cause when other means of correction fail to bring about proper conduct or when the presence of the student causes a continuing danger to the physical safety of the students or others.